 With most 401(k) or 403(b) retirement plans, you only have a limited number of funds into which you may invest.
 With an IRA, you are able to invest in a seemingly limitless variety of funds – as well as specific bonds or stocks.
 If you believe you know the next “Google/Alphabet” or “Apple” and want to invest directly into that specific publicly-traded company, you can.

 Maybe you think company A’s S&P 500 fund is better than company B’s – or that company B’s international fund suits your investment style or supports the things which are important to you better than company C’s international fund.
 With a 401(k) or 403(b), you usually only have one of each type of fund you may select to hold your money.
 But with an IRA, you can mix-and-match to your heart’s content.

-All those new options might be confusing, but a financial professional can handle that on your behalf.
+All those new options might be confusing, but a financial advisor or other financial professional can handle that on your behalf.
 Having all those options just provides that professional with a larger selection of tools she or he can use to customize your investments and produce exactly the retirement you need and want.

 For example, James Holloway, Sr. and the other financial professionals at Texas Financial and Retirement here in Tyler are ready to assist you and evaluate your current and desired financial position.
 They can help you wade through the options – not only which stocks, bonds and funds to select, but also whether to move into a Traditional IRA, a ROTH IRA or both.
 And they can help you create a financial plan which allows you to maximize your retirement benefits by transitioning into the right investments at the right times in your life.

 You can even choose to get a guaranteed return.